Color Care| A Simple Summer Hair Regimen

 Tip: Remember to take it slow and be patient when detangling.
 Try not to get frustrated if you find a pesky little pixie knot (single strand knot) or 2.
 Keep a small rat tooth comb on hand to assist with those or a pair of scissors to remove the tiniest of resistant knots on your ends.
 Do all that you can, my new motto is “No Strand Left Behind”

 My bi-weekly shampoo of choice is L’Oreal’s EverPure Sulfate Free Smooth Shampoo.
 It is specifically formulated for color treated hair, it’s 100% Vegan and has no harsh salts or sulfates.
 Although it’s sulfate free, it does lather up like crazy.
 Since I’ve been using this, I do notice a difference or should I say smoothness after washing.
 It’s not stripping but leaves my hair feeling soft and moisturized.
-This retails around $5.99 and you can find it at most mass retailers or on amazon and drugstore.com
+This retails around $5.99 and you can find it at most mass retailers, drugstore.com or for less than $5 on Amazon.

 I use Giovanni’s 2 Chic Ultra Moist Conditioner with Avocado & Olive Oil.
 This conditioner feels more like a deep treatment than a regular conditioner.
 It has a thick consistency, so I find myself not using as much at each wash time as I used to.
-It’s safe for color treated hair and retails for about $8.99, but you may be able to find it much cheaper if you do a price/store comparison online or catch an in-store instant coupon like I did at Target.
+It’s safe for color treated hair and retails for about $8.99, but you can grab it on Amazon or catch an in-store instant coupon like I did at Target.
 I’m telling you, it’s worth adding to your arsenal and your hair will thank you for it.